min2ha/ukwa-site/content/target/71297/index.en.md

   "start_date": "2018-09-18T09:00:00Z"
 }

-# Bhutan Society of the United Kingdom, The

 The Bhutan Society of the United Kingdom is for people who wish to develop knowledge and understanding of the Kingdom of Bhutan - and to encourage cultural and educational links between the peoples of the United Kingdom and Bhutan.